TCoherence/TCoherence.github.io/source/_posts/LeetCode-New-Summary.md

 tags: LeetCode
 categories: leetcode
 ---

-#2018-7-2

-## 646. Maximum Length of Pair Chain

-**Idea:**
-The tag of this problem is DP but it seems like a greedy problem and I cannot figure out how to use dp to solve it?

-#2018-6-21
+[TOC]

+>This is a review of every lc problems I have done.

+# 100-
+## 91. Decode Ways
+A message containing letters from A-Z is being encoded to numbers using the following mapping:

+'A' -> 1
+'B' -> 2
+...
+'Z' -> 26
+Given a non-empty string containing only digits, determine the total number of ways to decode it.

+Example 1:

+Input: "12"
+Output: 2
+Explanation: It could be decoded as "AB" (1 2) or "L" (12).
+Example 2:

+Input: "226"
+Output: 3
+Explanation: It could be decoded as "BZ" (2 26), "VF" (22 6), or "BBF" (2 2 6).

+# 100+

+# 200+
+## 274. H-Index
+Given an array of citations (each citation is a non-negative integer) of a researcher, write a function to compute the researcher's h-index.
+According to the definition of h-index on Wikipedia: "A scientist has index h if h of his/her N papers have at least h citations each, and the other N − h papers have no more than h citations each."

+**Example:**

+>Input: citations = [3,0,6,1,5]
+>Output: 3
+>Explanation: [3,0,6,1,5] means the researcher has 5 papers in total and each of them had received 3, 0, 6, 1, 5 citations respectively.
+Since the researcher has 3 papers with **at least** 3 citations each and the remaining two with **no more than** 3 citations each, her h-index is 3.

+**IDEA:**
+Solution 1:
+sort the array, back to front.
+Time Performance: O(nlogn)
+Space Performance: O(1)

+Solution 2:
+The key of this problem is that the range of h is [0, N], so we can use bucket index to present potential h-idx and the value in bucket to denote the number of papers cited more than bucket index.
+So one loop for original array to update bucket array and one loop for bucket array to find h-idx.
+Time Performance: O(N)
+Space Performance: O(N)

+# 300+

+# 400+

+# 500+

+# 600+
 ## 605. Can Place Flowers

->Suppose you have a long flowerbed in which some of the plots are planted and some are not.
+Suppose you have a long flowerbed in which some of the plots are planted and some are not.
 However, flowers cannot be planted in adjacent plots - they would compete for water and both would die.
->Given a flowerbed (represented as an array containing 0 and 1, where 0 means empty and 1 means not empty), and a number n, return if n new flowers can be planted in it without violating the no-adjacent-flowers rule.
+Given a flowerbed (represented as an array containing 0 and 1, where 0 means empty and 1 means not empty), and a number n, return if n new flowers can be planted in it without violating the no-adjacent-flowers rule.

-Example 1:
+**Example 1:**
 >**Input**: flowerbed = [1,0,0,0,1], n = 1
 >**Output**: True

-Example 2:
+**Example 2:**
 >**Input**: flowerbed = [1,0,0,0,1], n = 2
 >**Output**: False